-IS THER A GENERAL ORDER THAT GOVERNS EFILING FOR CIVIL?
+1. IS THERE A GENERAL ORDER THAT GOVERNS EFILING FOR CIVIL?

 Yes.
-The General Order Re Mandatory Electronic Filing for Civil is posted on the Court’s website at www.lacourt.org.
-The Court suggests that litigants read the Order before reviewing these FAQs.
+The operative General Order Re Mandatory Electronic Filing for Civil is posted on the Court’s website at: http://www.lacourt.org/division/efiling/pdf/GenOrdCivilEfiling.pdf.
+The Court suggests that litigants read the order before reviewing these FAQs

 Electronic filing of court documents occurs through an electronic filing service provider (EFSP).
 The user creates an account and the efiling system manages the flow of the documents and fees to and from the Court.
 The filer will submit the documents to the EFSP for submission to the Court.
-The Court will accept or reject the documents and the documents are returned to the EFSP for return to the filer through the EFSP’s electronic filing portal.
+The Court will accept or reject the documents.
+The documents are returned to the EFSP for return to the filer through the EFSP’s electronic filing portal.

-Self-represented litigants are not mandated to electronically file documents; however, they may choose to do so if desired.
+Self-represented litigants are not mandated to file documents electronically; however, they may choose to do so if desired.

 - Bonds/undertaking documents

 - Any ex parte application filed concurrently with a new complaint, including those that will be assigned to the Writs and Receivers departments in the Stanley Mosk Courthouse.

 - Documents submitted conditionally under seal.
 The actual motion or application shall be electronically filed.
 A courtesy copy of the electronically filed motion or application to submit documents conditionally under seal must be provided with the documents submitted conditionally under seal and delivered directly to the courtroom to which the case is assigned.

 7. HOW DO I OBTAIN AN ORDER FOR APPOINTMENT OF GUARDIAN AD LITEM?